sr99622/playqt/README.md

 At runtime, the program will look for some dll's in the contrib/bin directory, so you will want to add that to your path.
 <p>
 <h2>Model Configuration</h2>
-The program must be configured after installation to connect to the AI model.
+<p>The program must be configured after installation to connect to the AI model.
 A sample model is provided on this site.
 Download and unzip the model.zip file in your installation directory.
 By default this will be %HOMEPATH%/playqt.
 <p>
 Once the model has been unzipped, launch the program and use the menu bar at the top to go to Tools->Filters.
 On the right hand top side of the filter screen are the available filters, double click on darknet to activate the AI model screen.
 <p>